noman2002/CPP-Programs/README.md

 # CPP-Programs
 ###
-A collection of CP questions and solutions including some popular interview questions.
+A collection of CP questions and solutions (c++) including some popular interview questions.